nirmata/kyverno-mcp/README.md

 - `--kubeconfig` (string): Path to the kubeconfig file (defaults to the value of $KUBECONFIG, or ~/.kube/config if unset)
 - `--awsconfig` (string): Path to the AWS config file (defaults to the value of $AWS_CONFIG_FILE, or ~/.aws/config if unset)
 - `--awsprofile` (string): AWS profile to use (defaults to the current profile)

-## Connecting to an EKS cluster

-Ensure your VPN is connected before running the server.
-The EKS API endpoints are only reachable while on the corporate VPN.
-Attempting to start the server without VPN access will result in connection errors.

 ## Available Tools